Security Whitepaper

 - No data selling or sharing with data brokers.

-- No telemetry from the CLI (opt-in or otherwise).
+- No telemetry or usage reporting.

 - No use of your prediction scores to train any models.

-15. Security Audit & Hardening Practices
+14. Security Audit & Hardening Practices

 Dependency scanning

-| Component | Tool | Result (Feb 24 2026) |
+| Component | Tool | Result (Feb 26 2026) |

 |---|---|---|